AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ## Permissions {#permissions}

-When you purchase the Federated Audience Composition add-on, a product profile is created for each active sandbox at that time.
-This product profile is created in the Admin Console under the **Adobe Experience Platform** product card and follows this naming convention: `ACP_FAC - <<SandboxName>> - admin.` To access the Federated Audience Composition for a specific sandbox, users must be added to the product profile created for that sandbox.

-For example, if a new sandbox named "fac-test" is activated, a corresponding product profile "ACP_FAC - fac-test - admin" is created.
-In order to access Federated Audience Composition with this sandbox, users need to be added to this product profile.
+To access Federated Audience Composition, users must be added to the sandbox-specific product profile created upon purchase and assigned the **[!UICONTROL Manage Federated Data]** permission.
+[Learn more](feature-access.md)

 ## IP allow-listing {#ip}